volneifilho/queroprint/README.md

-# queroprint v2.0 ChatGPT Edition
+# queroprint v2.0 no working Edition